aliozgur/aliozgur.github.io/_posts/2026-03-17-ai-coding-tools-extensibility.md

 - composability
 - full control over behavior

-Today’s AI tools are ignoring these lessons.
+Today's AI tools are ignoring these lessons.

 Instead, we have:
 - fragmented ecosystems